alvineebai/Alvine-kubernetes/12-RBAC/02-rbac-eks-sa/readme.md

 ## **Overview**

 We have a new user called Paul in dev team and we need to give him access to the cluster resources.
-As an administrator, setup RBAC using a serviceaccount to allow Adam to list, create and delete pods and services in the dev namespace.
+As an administrator, setup RBAC using a serviceaccount to allow Paul to list, create and delete pods and services in the dev namespace.

 Steps:
 - Create IAM user for Paul with policy for EKS access and access credentials to configure AWS CLI,